Script Language

 Concatenation operator for strings and numerical values.

-Operator precedence follows the below priority order (higher to lower):
+Operator precedence follows the following priority order:

 1. ^